nanomq/nanomq/README.md

 ## Build From Source

-NanoMQ dedicates to delivering a simple but powerful Messaging Hub on various edge platforms.
+NanoMQ is dedicated to delivering a simple but powerful Messaging Hub on various edge platforms.

 With this being said, NanoMQ can run on different architectures such like x86_64 and ARM with minor migration efforts.

-To build NanoMQ, requires a C99 compatible compiler and [CMake](http://www.cmake.org/) (version 3.13 or newer).
+Building NanoMQ requires a C99-compatible compiler and [CMake](http://www.cmake.org/) (version 3.13 or newer).

 - It is recommended to compile with `Ninja`: